meribold/meribold.org/_drafts/critique-of-rms-open-letter.md

 strategy that seems to have worked rather well.
 It surely also animated some people that dislike this dynamic to come out in support of RMS.

+The [letter' appendix][open-letter-appendix] correctly quotes RMS saying "the most plausible scenario is that [Virginia Giuffre] presented herself to [Marvin Minsky] as entirely willing", but then changes "presented" to "being" when referencing this quote three sentences later.
+That same sentence contains a direct quotation  that is nowhere to be found in the source we're given.
+The appendix continues with a parenthetical granting that "several news reports misrepresented Stallman's position while discussing allegations against Minsky", but then asserts that "Stallman has previously expressed opinions that were consistent with the inaccurate portrayal."
+No source is given this time.[^open-letter-appendix]

 Let's consider the evidence for RMS being transphobic.
 This is thin ice.
 The primary author of the open letter, Molly de Blanc, writes on her personal blog: